samvera-labs/hyku_knapsack/README.md

 If you choose to fork Knapsack, be aware that this will impact how you manage pull requests via Github.
 Namely as you submit PRs on your Fork, the UI might default to applying that to the fork's origin (e.g. Knapsack upstream).

-To ease synchronization of your Knapsack and Knapsack “prime”, consider adding knapsack prime as a remote:
+To ease synchronization of your Knapsack and Knapsack "prime", consider adding knapsack prime as a remote:

 ```bash
 cd $PROJECT_NAME_knapsack